 Over a century ago, Hermann Helmholtz described perception as "unconscious inference".
-Another way of expressing this is to view perception as a process that makes good guesses from indirect and ambiguious image input.
-As we go on, we will justify and amplify on the Helmholtz definition of perception.
+Another way of expressing this is to view perception as a process that makes good guesses from indirect and ambiguous image input.
+As we proceed through the course, we will justify and amplify on the Helmholtz definition of perception.